Mathematics (MATH)

 Repeatability: You may take this course for a maximum of 3 units

-Course Attributes: Upper Division; Laptop required
+Course Attributes: Upper Division; Laptop required, see department for details.

 MATH 451 Modern Algebra II 3 Units